Love Island cast 2020 - all the contestants including the newbies looking for love

 Coupled up with: Finley

 Paige, who describes herself as “loud, boisterous and fun”, once dated Lewis Capaldi and has had her own taste of limelight when she appeared on Britain’s Got Talent when she was younger.
-Paige was initially coupled up with Ollie Williams before he left the villa, and she is not getting on well with Finley Tapp, but how long will that last?
+She was initially coupled up with Ollie Williams before he left the villa, and she is now getting on well with Finley Tapp, who stayed true to her after Casa Amor.
+Could they be the couple to go all the way?

 Mike Boateng